-The number of respondents is crucial to the success of a Staff Research.
+The number of respondents is crucial for the success of a Staff Research.
 A low response rate ensures that the data is not a good reflection of the actual.
 The result, without sufficient participants, the results will be taken less seriously.
 When few employees react then this means that the added value of the research is significantly decreasing.
 These tips therefore help you to get responses to the next research.

 Definition response rate